dyfer08/UnityTools/README.md

 - Just drag and drop the DeviceConsole prefab in your scene.
 If you need to adjust the scale, modify the Scale Factor of the Canvas Scaler component.

 **Future improvements** :
-- Maybe limit the console messages to 2 lines and show the full reslut in a bottom window when selected (like Unity does in the Editor).
+- Maybe limit the console messages to 2 lines and show the full content in a bottom window when selected (like Unity does in the Editor).

 ---